ziapeltagames/game-changer/v01/README.md

 The goal is to collect four achievement cards before the time runs out.
 Time is fixed, and runs out after **10 turns**.
 Two achievements are visible at any given time.

-This is done by moving the characters to different locations.
+This is done by moving the character to different locations.
 After moving, a character automatically moves a die from the related resource pool to the location.

 Each achievement has a resource type and value, and is fulfilled when there are resource dice of the same type on locations that sum to this value.